OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Champion_Level_System.md

 ```

 #### Training System

+**Game Rule Summary**: Champion abilities are trained at special Champion Weapon Master NPCs found in your realm.
+Unlike regular specializations, each Champion Point unlocks exactly one ability in a mini-line.
+You can train different mini-lines simultaneously, allowing you to customize your character's capabilities based on your preferred playstyle and group role.

 - Visit Champion Weapon Master NPCs
 - Each point unlocks one ability in a mini-line
 - Multiple paths available per class
 - Can train different lines up to CL total

 ### Champion Titles

+**Game Rule Summary**: Each Champion Level grants you a unique title that displays your Champion progression to other players.
+These titles are prestigious markers of your endgame advancement, progressing from "Seeker" at CL1 to "Labyrinthian" at CL10.
+The titles replace your class title while equipped, showing other players that you've achieved Champion status.

 #### Title Progression
 ```csharp